 Pre Judgment Interest in Arizona Law

-Let’s say you obtain an award of damages against your former attorney.
+Let’s say you obtain an award of damages against your former attorney in a Phoenix legal malpractice lawsuit.
 You may be entitled to prejudgment interest.

 In my home state of Arizona, the law on prejudgment interest is similar to the law in most other states.

 Arizona Law on Pre Judgement Interest

 Whether a party is entitled to prejudgment interest is decided by the judge after a damages award has been rendered, not by a jury.
 Employer’s Mut.
 Cas.
 Co. v.
 McKeon, 170 Ariz.
 75, 821 P.2d 766 (App.
 1991).

 The test for whether a damages award qualifies for prejudgment interest is whether the claim is liquidated.
 Fleming v.
 Pima County, 141 Ariz.
 149, 685 P.2d 1301 (Ariz.
 1984).